zamin4life/string-to-react-element/README.md

 # string-to-react-element

 # How does it work?
-### You can pass a text and a renderer array, the renderer array includes objects that contains a regex and a renderer function. this module replace matched words in main text with your renderer.
+### You can pass a text and a an array containing objects that each contains a regex and a renderer function.
+This module replaces matched words in main text with your renderer function.The result is depended on your regexes .

 # installation

-`npm install string-to-react-element@0.0.12`
+npm install --save string-to-react-element

 # example

 ```
 import React from 'react';
 import parser from 'string-to-react-element'
-import {Link} from '@material-ui/core'
+import { Link } from 'path/to/Link.jsx'

 const urlRegex = /(https?:\/\/[^\s]+)|(http?:\/\/[^\s]+)/;
 const mentionRegex = /(\s)([@][\w_-]+)|((^())[@][\w_-]+)/;